Learning H-Infinity Locomotion Control: Related Work

 \section{Related Work}

-Recent years have witnessed a surge in the development of learning-based methods for quadruped locomotion.
-Thanks to the rise of simulators that support deep parallel training environments \cite{todorov2012mujoco, panerati2021learning, makoviychuk2021isaac}, a wide range of approaches based on Deep Reinforcement Learning (DRL) emerge in the face of this task.
-The variety of simulated environments endows quadruped robots the agility to traverse different kinds of terrains, whether in simulated environments or real-world deployment \cite{hwangbo2019learning, margolis2022rapid, chang2022learning}.

-To enable the robot to traverse various terrains, some previous works elaborate on reward engineering for better performance \cite{hwangbo2019learning, lee2020learning}.
-However, quadrupeds that perform learning on a single set of rewards might fail to cope with a sim-to-real gap during real-world deployments, such as unseen terrains, noisy observations, and different kinds of external forces.
-To introduce different modalities to locomotion tasks, some works craft different sets of rewards as an explicit representation of multi-modalities \cite{margolis2023walk}, while others aim to learn different prototypes in latent space as an implicit representation \cite{long2024hybrid}.
-On the other hand, previous researches also lay their emphasis on designing a universal set of rewards that can be adapted to different type of quadruped robots for sake of generalization performance \cite{shafiee2023manyquadrupeds}.

-Besides the need for multi-modalities, one vital expectation for quadruped robots is that they are able to stabilize themselves in face of noisy observations and possible external forces.
-While large quantities of research have been carried out to resolve the former issue either by modeling observation noises explicitly during training procedure \cite{long2024hybrid, paigwar2020robust} or introducing visual inputs by depth images to robots \cite{yu2021visual, cheng2023extreme}, few works shed light on confronting potential physical interruptions during training process.
-Some previous works claim to achieve robust performance when quadrupeds are deployed in real-world setting \cite{nahrendra2023dreamwaq}, but they fail to model the potential external forces during the entire training process, resulting in vulnerability to more challenging physical interruptions.
+Quadruped robots are expected to stabilize themselves in face of noisy observations and external forces.
+While large quantities of research have been carried out to resolve the former issue either by modeling observation noises explicitly during training procedure \cite{long2024hybrid, paigwar2020robust} or introducing visual inputs by depth images to robots \cite{yu2021visual, cheng2023extreme}, few works shed light on confronting potential physical interruptions.
+While some works claim to achieve robust performance during real-world deployment \cite{nahrendra2023dreamwaq}, they fail to model external forces as learnable modules and introduce extreme disruptions to either training or real-world deployment, resulting in vulnerability to harsher conditions.